FTC: Affiliate Disclosure: All links pay commission

 Apple Watch Series 7 (AW7) is the best smartwatch for an iPhone.
 Simple.

-The Apple Watch 7 is the best smartwatch ever and, of course, the best Apple Watch ever it’s comfortable to wear and a joy to use.
-The integration with the iPhone is excellent and everything works as it should.
+The Apple Watch 7 is the best smartwatch ever and, of course, the best Apple Watch ever.
+It’s comfortable to wear and the integration with the iPhone is excellent.
+Everything works as it should, it is a joy to use and has a sophisticated & polished look.

 Your Apple Watch experience is superbly complemented by many 3rd party apps, although their quality varies.